- HCM310 - Healthcare Services and the Consumer

 - HCM382 - Accreditation and Compliance in Healthcare

-Examines the high demand healthcare environment which requires proactive approaches to regulatory compliance forced on both mitigating risk and appreciation for the accreditation/compliance processes as a form of safety and quality for consumers of healthcare services.
+Examines the high demand healthcare environment which requires proactive approaches to regulatory compliance forced on both mitigating risk and appreciation for the accreditation/compliance processes as a form of safety and quality for consumers of healthcare services including emerging issues with Artificial Intelligence.
 A thorough analysis of the varying regulatory bodies associated with the field of healthcare are examined and how their requirements differ.
-Both organizational integrity and excellence will be explored by examining varying regulatory compliance site surveys, examining the Malcolm-Baldridge excellence framework, and understanding assessment methodologies used to support accreditation and compliance efforts.
-Restricted to Health Sciences major/minor.
+Both organizational integrity and excellence will be explored by examining varying regulatory compliance site surveys, examining the Malcolm-Baldridge excellence framework, and understanding assessment methodologies used to support accreditation and compliance efforts through the lens of leadership and governance.
+Prerequisite: HCM 302 with a grade of C or higher, concurrent enrollment allowed.
+Restricted to HCM major/minor.

 Credit Hours: 3

-- HCM384 - Strategic Planning and Marketing in Healthcare
+- HCM384 - Strategic Planning and Marketing for Healthcare Leaders

 Credit Hours: 3